sjackman/white-spruce-organelles-paper/README.md

 **Figure 1**: The annotated plastid genome, which was annotated using [DOGMA][dogma] and plotted using [OGDRAW][ogdraw].

-### Comparative genomics

-The genomes of the white spruce plastid and Norway spruce plastid show perfect gene synteny with no structural rearrangements.
-All 117 genes (116 in full and 1 partial) of the Norway spruce plastid genome ([NC_021456][]) are present in the white spruce plastid genome.

 Mitochondrion
 -------------

-### Assembly

 The mitochondrial genome was assembled into 61 scaffolds (223 contigs, permitting gaps less than 500 bp) with a scaffold N50 of 287 kbp (contig N50 of 39 kbp).
 The largest scaffold is 598 kbp.
 The assembly metrics are shown in [table 1][].

-### Annotation

 The mitochondrial genome contains 54 protein coding (mRNA) genes, 23 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in [figure 2][].
 The coding genes compose 50 kbp (<1%) of the genome.

+The putative mitochondrial sequences of white spruce and Norway spruce show high sequence similarity, over 98% nucleotide identity, but only 60% of the Norway spruce putative mitochondrial sequences are covered by alignments of the white spruce sequences.

+Repeats compose 400 kbp (~7%) of the mitochondrial genome.
+Simple repeats, the LINE Jockey and the LTR Copia and Gypsy are the most common repeats, shown in [figure 3][].

 <a name="figure-2"></a>

 [figure 2]: #figure-2

 ![Figure 2a: Mitochondrial genes](mt-annotation.png)